Construction Site Accident in Madera County May Leave Worker Paraplegic

 Both accidents (including the incident in November when a column toppled on five men) occurred on the 29-mile project running from Madera at the north to Fresno down south.
 Tutor Perini/Zachry/Parsons was the company responsible for construction along this stretch.Workers’ Compensation Attorney in Sacramento

 I’m Ed Smith, a Sacramento Workers’ Compensation Attorney.
 Getting injured on the job can have devastating consequences.
-If you or a loved one has suffered injuries in the workplace, please call me at 916.921.6400 or 800.404-5400 for free and friendly advice.
+If you or a loved one has suffered injuries in the workplace, please call to talk to one of our experienced injury lawyers at 916.921.6400 or 800.404-5400 for free and friendly advice.
 You can also reach me online on AutoAccident.com.

 Photo by Yuri Kim on pexels.com